galbwe/fluent-python-notes/ch7.md

 Decorators are run at *import time*, before any other functions are executed.
 ### Applications
 #### Registries and composite strategy patterns
-- Registry: a collection of funcions.
+- Registry: a collection of functions.
     - ex: views in a web framework
 - Decorators can be used on functions to add them to a registry.
 - Ex: best_promo strategy